taskcluster/taskgraph/docs/glossary.rst

 .. glossary::

+  Attribute
+    A property of a task that is used internally by Taskgraph and not part of the definition.
+For example, attributes typically control how a task is filtered in the ``target_task`` phase.

   Decision task
     The decision task is the first task created when a new graph begins.
 It is responsible for creating the rest of the task graph.

   Kind
     Tasks of the same `kind` have substantial similarities or share common processing logic and are grouped together in a kind.yml file.
+See :doc:`/concepts/kind` for more information.

+  Label
+    A string identifier representing a task.
+Usually starts with the name of the ``kind``.

   Loader
     Parses each of the kinds, applies logic in the transforms, and determines the order in which to create and schedule tasks.
+See :doc:`/concepts/loading` for more information

+  Optimization
+    One of the :ref:`phases of graph generation <graph generation>`.
+The process of removing unnecessary tasks or replacing them with tasks that already ran earlier.

   Parameters
     A set of runtime values passed into the Decision task that define the context the graph is being generated in.
 For instance, parameters can be used to specify whether the generation is for a pull request or a push.
+See :doc:`/reference/parameters` for a list of supported parameters.

   Scope
     Taskcluster permission required to perform a particular action.
 Each task